A Prague Pearl of Art Nouveau Style With Foundations From the 14th Century

 Social classes are symbolically separated on a corner behind the reception.
 Marble near the staircase transforms to ceramic and precise copies of pictures on the walls are also made of ceramic tiles.
-On the contrary, there are marble staircases and elevators to the upper floors – the presidential one on the right side, and the one for the mayor on the left side.
+On the contrary, there are marble staircases and elevators to the upper floors – the presidential one on the right side and the one for the mayor on the left side.

 “The president was a mayor’s guest in the Municipal house, which is why the mayor has a more important elevator and why his lounge is located in Smetana’s hall.
-The elevator ceiling and paneling are inlaid with exotic wood.
+The elevator ceiling and panelling are inlaid with exotic wood.
 The elevators were made by the company Ringhoffer, which was manufacturing trams and importing exotic woods for them.
-A wooden dipterous door opens simultaneously, so that a larger group of people can enter and exit comfortably.
+A wooden dipterous door opens simultaneously so that a larger group of people can enter and exit comfortably.
 For the comfort of visitors, there is also a collapsible upholstered sofa,” says Jiri Bukovsky.

-Repre becomes the Municipal House
+Repre Becomes the Municipal House

 The communists wanted to demolish the Municipal House, as it was an undesirable symbol of capitalism.
 Fortunately, it was too expensive a task to undertake at the time.
 They renamed it from Representative House to Municipal House.
 However, for many years people still kept saying that they were going to visit the Repre.

-The birth of Czech history
+The Birth of Czech History